Burbank, California: Railroad drives growth (1876–1888)

-At the time, the primary long-distance transportation methods available to San Fernando Valley residents were stagecoach and train.
-Stagecoaching between Los Angeles and San Francisco through the Valley began in 1858.
-The Southern Pacific Railroad arrived in the Valley in 1876, completing the route connecting San Francisco and Los Angeles.

-A shrewd businessman, foreseeing the value of rail transport, Burbank sold Southern Pacific Railroad a right-of-way through the property for one dollar.
+The arrival of the Southern Pacific Railroad in 1876, linking San Francisco and Los Angeles, marked a turning point for the San Fernando Valley, including what would become Burbank.
+A shrewd businessman, Dr. Burbank sold a 100 foot, nearly 3 mile right-of-way to the railroad.
+This decision helped shape Burbank’s future, positioning it as a vital transportation and commerce hub within the Valley.
 The first train passed through Burbank on April 5, 1874.
-A boom created by a rate war between the Santa Fe and Southern Pacific brought people streaming into California shortly thereafter, and a group of speculators purchased much of Burbank's land holdings in 1886 for $250,000.
-One account suggests Burbank may have sold his property because of a severe drought that year, which caused a shortage of water and grass for his livestock.
-Approximately 1,000 of his sheep died due to the drought conditions.
+A boom created by a rate war between the Santa Fe and Southern Pacific brought people streaming into California.
+By 1886, a group of speculators had purchased much of Burbank's land holdings for $250,000, possibly due to a severe drought that had made it challenging to sustain his livestock, killing approximately 1,000 sheep due to the lack of water and grass that year.

 The group of speculators who bought the acreage formed the Providencia Land, Water, and Development Company and began developing the land, calling the new town Burbank after its founder, and began offering farm lots on May 1, 1887.
 The townsite had Burbank Boulevard/Walnut Avenue as the northern boundary, Grandview Avenue as the southern boundary, the edge of the Verdugo Mountains as the eastern boundary, and Clybourn Avenue as the western border.
 The establishment of a water system in 1887 allowed farmers to irrigate their orchards and provided a stronger base for agricultural development.
 The original plot of the new townsite of Burbank extended from what is now Burbank Boulevard on the north, to Grandview Avenue in Glendale, California on the south, and from the top of the Verdugo Hills on the east to what is now known as Clybourn Avenue on the west.